 In order to build your RFP response skills, it helps to be a part of the process.
-From reviewing the RFP to make sure it aligns with your business strategy, to writing a compliant response and reviewing for errors, there’s a lot that goes into a submission.
-And, as we mentioned above, the entire process can take upwards of forty (40) hours for your first submission.
-But, with each completed response thereafter, you will find that the time you’re spending per RFP is decreasing and your knowledge of the process is increasing.
+From reviewing the RFP to making sure it aligns with your business strategy to writing a compliant response and reviewing for errors, there’s a lot that goes into a submission.
+And, as we mentioned above, the entire process can take upwards of 40 hours for your first submission.
+But, with each completed response, the time you spend per RFP will decrease as your knowledge of the process increases.

 In short, here’s why software can’t replace humans in the RFP process:

-- You are likely new to the RFP process, Bid Managers are not.
-They will organize your RFP into an easily manageable, shareable, and editable document.
+- You’re likely new to the RFP process, but Bid Managers are not.
+They’ll organize your RFP into an easily manageable, shareable and editable document.

 - Bid Managers dedicate their time to understanding the RFP and all of its requirements as it relates to your business and its objectives.

 - Proposal experts tailor the document to the issuing entity.
-Automated answers, just like templated responses, sound just that way – automated.
-Issuers want to know who their vendors are, beyond a blanketed response.
+Automated answers, just like templated responses, sound just that way — automated.
+Issuers want to know who their vendors are beyond a blanket response.

 Learning the RFP process is stressful, and you have a lot riding on the response award.
 The importance of human intelligence goes well beyond the points we mentioned above.
-If your strategy is to understand the process, increase your win rate, and respond to more bids – without the cost of adding a response department – then outsourcing is a smart way to proceed.
+If your strategy is to understand the process, increase your win rate and respond to more bids, then outsourcing is a smart way to proceed.

 A Place for AI Response Software

 This article, however, is not to criticize AI response software.
-As we continue to dive deeper into an already digitally-designed age, this software has its place in the response industry.
+As we continue to dive deeper into a digitally designed age, this software has its place in the response industry.
 We want to help you make the best RFP strategy decisions for your business at the right time.

-- has built a RFP Response Library to integrate into the software,
+- Has built an RFP Response Library to integrate into the software, and

-- employs dedicated staff to learning, managing, and maintaining the software program,
+- Employs dedicated staff to learn, manage and maintain the software program.